 You probably are having issues with API call limits.

-Please follow through the use case below as you might be having the same issue we have resolved here.
+Please follow through with the use case below as you might be having the same issue we have resolved here.

 If I have 35,000 new contacts in Salesforce that are not in Mailchimp, should I expect 35k API calls for the initial sync?

 Not at all.
-Only 70 API calls are needed to Salesforce (500 records per-call)
+Only 70 API calls are needed to Salesforce (500 records per call)

 After that, I’m assuming the emails are cached, and the stated 200/500 records per API call takes effect?